LEE - Danielle Lapierre likes being a little different.

 Lapierre complained about not being to make anything in the loss.
 It wasn't much easier for the Wildcats' Jared Fadding, who earned medalist honors with a 38 despite three-putting four times.
 Andy Consolati added a 41 while J.T.
 Brown had a 42 for Lee.
 St. Joe's was led by a 46 from Tim Wiles.

 One of Fadding's best shots of the day didn't come on the green but from the short game.
-He chipped in blindly on No. 8, discovering his birdie when he walked up to the green and his ball was in the cup.
+He chipped in blindly on No.

 "I'm very happy with that score," Fadding said.
 "If I putted a little better today, it would've been lower.
 But I can't complain with 3-over."